iamannkat/The-Cimple-Language/README.md

-# The-Cimple-Language
+## The-Cimple-Language

-My first compiler code written in python!
+The code to compile files written in cimple language (.ci)

+# The project consists of three phases: